 The key driver of the property valuations in relation to the shopping malls is the contracted terms of the leases in place at the valuation date.
-These determine the majority of the secured cash flow profile of the property for a number of years and therefore form the base of the valuation.
+These determine the majority of the secured cash flow profile of the property for the contracted lease term and therefore form the base of the valuation.